Best 4K Ultra HD Blu-ray player

 If you haven’t invested in home-theater equipment that can process Blu-ray’s high-definition audio and you don’t intend to, the Xbox One S is a stellar value.
 It played every Ultra Blu-ray disc we threw at it without issue, and it delivered great video quality.
 Once Microsoft enables Dolby TrueHD and DTS HD Master Audio bitstreaming in 2017, it might even switch places with the Samsung on our list.

-Best Ultra HD Blu-ray player for audiophiles and home-theater aficionados: Panasonic DMP-UB900
+Best Ultra HD Blu-ray player for audiophiles and home-theater aficionados: Oppo Digital UDP-203

-Panasonic’s DMP-UB900 is the most advanced Ultra HD Blu-ray you can buy.
-So why isn’t it at the top of our list?
-Because it delivers super-high-end features that many people will never take advantage of.
-But if you’re an audiophile or a home-theater enthusiast with the audio equipment to make the most of it, that $700 price tag is fully justified.
+So why isn’t it at the very top of our list?
+Like the Panasonic before it, Oppo's unit delivers super-high-end features that many people will never take advantage of.
+But if you’re an audiophile or a home-theater enthusiast with the audio equipment to make the most of it, that $549 price tag is fully justified.

 Features to look for in an Ultra HD Blu-ray player